 Before you start any intense exercises, you should do a warm-up.
 This will allow you to get the blood pumping through your body and reduce the risk that you will feel sore later.
 There are a few popular seated exercises you can do.

 First, you can try marches.
-In this case, start in a relaxed position, with your heels on the floor.
+In this case, start in a relaxed position, with your knees bent and heels on the floor.
 Then, start raising and lowering your feet, as though you are marching.
 Swing your arms at the same time.
 Keep marching for 30 to 45 seconds.
 Then, give yourself a few moments to get your breath back.
 Repeat this exercise 2 to 3 times.

 Arm circles are a great exercise to warm up your upper body.
 In this case, you need to hold your arms out straight.
 Then, make small concentric circles in the air.
 Keep going for 30 to 45 seconds.
 Repeat as needed.

 RELATED CONTENT: Creating a Safe Exercise Routine for Seniors

 Let’s start with one of the most popular chair exercises for seniors, the chair squat or sit to stand.

 Start in a standing position with the back of your heel against the chair.
 Then slowly lower yourself until you are seated in the chair.
 If possible, keep your arms out in front of you.
 If you need to, you can hold onto the armrests on the chair to guide yourself down.
 You should feel this targeting your abdominal muscles and strengthening your legs.

 The next step is to stand up again.
 Plant your heels shoulder-width apart.
 Try to drive through your knees as you stand.
 Again, you can use the armrests on the chair if you need to.
 If you can’t stand up all the way, you can aim to lift your body off the chair for a few seconds, then lower yourself back down.
 This video demonstrates the chair squat.